 To the fullest extent permitted by the manufacturer’s guidelines for height and weight, all babies and toddlers should use the rear-facing position of their vehicle safety seat for as long as feasible.
 Convertible car seats often include age and weight restrictions that keep kids safe while riding rear-facing for at least two years.
 Convertible seats with a rear-facing orientation are required as babies outgrow their rear-facing-only seats.
 Getting assistance from a CPST to install a child safety seat is an excellent idea for all parents.
 The following considerations should be made while installing a rear-facing car seat:

 - Harnesses for a backless car seat should be positioned such that the child’s shoulders are at or below the level of the slots.

 - Ensure the chest clip is in the middle of your child’s chest, even with their armpits, and that the harness is taut over their shoulders (you shouldn’t be able to squeeze any slack between your fingers).

 - Use the vehicle’s lower anchors or a locked seat belt to secure the car’s safety seat.
 Many child safety and booster seats include a built-in lock-off mechanism that prevents the seat belt from being unlatched.
 If your seat has one, utilise it as specified.
-The seat is not secured correctly if you can slide it over an inch forward or backward along the belt route.
+The seat is not secured correctly if you can slide it over an inch forward or backward along the belt route Result.

 Modern automobiles always have front airbags.
 Airbags in the booster seat protect teens and adults when used with seat belts; nevertheless, airbags pose a severe threat to children, especially those in rear-facing seats and preschoolers and elementary schools, who are not adequately secured.
 If your car has a passenger airbag, babies in rear-facing car seats must travel in the back seat.
 The airbag may inflate, impact the vehicle safety seat, and inflict significant brain damage or death, even in a low-speed collision.